zYeoman/myStars/README.md

 - [simpl](https://github.com/samdutton/simpl) - Simplest possible examples of HTML, CSS and Javascript:
 - [awesome-mac](https://github.com/jaywcjlove/awesome-mac) -  This repo is a collection of awesome Mac applications and tools for developers and designers.
 - [ideabook](https://github.com/phodal/ideabook) - 一个全栈增长工程师的练手项目集.
 A Growth Engineering Idea in Action.
-- [uikit](https://github.com/uikit/uikit) - A lightweight and modular front-end framework for developing fast and powerful web interfaces
 - [gumbo-parser](https://github.com/google/gumbo-parser) - An HTML5 parsing library in pure C99
 - [editor](https://github.com/codeinthedark/editor) - The official Code in the Dark editor
 - [pdf2htmlEX](https://github.com/coolwanglu/pdf2htmlEX) - Convert PDF to HTML without losing text or format.